Module 2: AI-assisted code modernization

 -

-When you clicked on the MTA extension icon, and are on the MTA Analysis View Tab:
+When you click on the MTA extension icon in the left pane, and are able to get to/open the MTA Analysis View Tab

 -